 Maui, we've seen it only in Kahului Harbor at a depth of < 4 m (<

 ft).
 Although it may contract its posterior cerata slightly, it does

 not erect them into a crest rhythmically in the manner of B. alba.
+It lays a kinked, white egg mass.
 A partial egg mass

 (disturbed while laying) took about five days to hatch in the

 japonica in Kay, 1979, Gosliner, 1980 and Kay & Schoenberg-Dole, 1991.
 It was first recorded in Hawaii from Kahuku, Oahu by